shakfu/coremusic/README.md

 # coremusic

-An early stage Cython wrapper for Apple's CoreAudio and CoreMIDI ecosystem, providing Python bindings for professional audio and MIDI development on macOS.
-This project exposes a subset of CoreAudio and CoreMIDI C APIs through Python, enabling advanced audio applications, real-time processing, MIDI routing, and professional audio software development.
+A comprehensive Cython wrapper for Apple's CoreAudio and CoreMIDI ecosystem, providing both functional and object-oriented Python bindings for professional audio and MIDI development on macOS.
+This project exposes the complete CoreAudio and CoreMIDI C APIs through Python, enabling advanced audio applications, real-time processing, MIDI routing, and professional audio software development.

 ## Overview

-`coremusic` is a c-based Python extension that provides direct access to Apple's CoreAudio frameworks.
+`coremusic` is a high-performance Python extension that provides direct access to Apple's CoreAudio frameworks.
 Built with Cython, it offers near-native performance while maintaining the ease of use of Python.
-The wrapper covers the CoreAudio ecosystem, from low-level hardware control to high-level audio processing units.
+The wrapper covers the complete CoreAudio ecosystem, from low-level hardware control to high-level audio processing units, with both traditional functional APIs and modern object-oriented interfaces.

 ### Key Features

+- **Dual API Design**: Both functional (C-style) and object-oriented (Pythonic) APIs available

 - **CoreAudio Framework Coverage**: Full access to CoreAudio, AudioToolbox, and AudioUnit APIs

 - **High Performance**: Cython-based implementation with near-native C performance

+- **Automatic Resource Management**: Object-oriented APIs with context managers and automatic cleanup

 - **Professional Audio Support**: Real-time audio processing, multi-channel audio, and hardware control

 - **Audio File I/O**: Support for WAV, AIFF, MP3, and other audio formats through CoreAudio

 - **AudioUnit Integration**: AudioUnit discovery, instantiation, and lifecycle management

 - **AudioQueue Support**: High-level audio queue management for streaming and playback